YusufLiu/dataforward-receiver-lambda/README.md

 Welcome!
 This repository contains various code examples of how to receive Senseware Datastreams in AWS via AWS Lambda.

-Currently the follwing code examples are available:
+Currently the following code examples are available:

  - Receiving Senseware Datastreams in AWS *DynamoDB* with *Python*